alphagov/govuk-developer-docs/source/manual/aws-cli-access.html.md

 💡 Before you can access something in AWS, you [need to set up your AWS account][set-up-account].

+💡 You will need to [install the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).

 ---

 ## 1. Create `~/.aws/config`